hartmanbfl/transcript-translate-server/README.md

 Note:  you can test with the free version of Google Translate by setting the environment variable `USE_GOOGLE_TRANSLATE_SUBSCRIPTION` to false in .env.

 ## Setup
+**NOTE**: It is possible to create the servers for running the front and backends of DeBabel from the main
+    GitHub repository that I maintain.
+This is the easiest way to setup to run.
+If you choose to use this approach, you can skip step 1 of forking/cloning the repository.
 1. Either Fork or Clone this repository.
 Recommend that you use Fork in order to attach to Render using the instructions later on in this guide.
     - Go to https://github.com/hartmanbfl/transcript-translate-server and click `Fork` (button near top right)
     - Login to GitHub if not already logged in.
 In you don't have an account, create one - they are free!
     - At this point you may have to click the `Fork` button again if on the main repository screen.
 You